Eliot-Roxbergh/static_analysis/README.md

 So far these five tools (clang-tidy, semgrep, codeql, cppcheck, sonar) seem reasonable, although potential overhead with duplicates and FPs is concerning.
 Only choosing one, the tool of choice would be clang-tidy (CodeChecker) based on evaluation below.

+Additional SAST tools were not tested, but are worth to mention, **flawfinder, infer, frama-c** (and also **splint** but is only useful if coded with their style in mind?).
+TODO: Codechecker supports e.g. infer, cppcheck, and clang-tidy - can we combine these to one workflow?
+TODO: flawfinder and frama-c seem to be the next candidates to try based on "my gut feeling" and "the word on the street".

 [1] - https://blogs.oracle.com/linux/post/improving-application-security-with-undefinedbehaviorsanitizer-ubsan-and-gcc,
 https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html \